learn-co-curriculum/dsc-gridsearchcv-lab/README.md

 """
 ```

+    '\nParameter tuning improved performance marginally, by about 6%. \nThis is good, but still falls short of the top testing score of the \nDecision Tree Classifier by about 7%.
+Which model to ship to production \nwould depend on several factors, such as the overall goal, and how \nnoisy the dataset is.
+If the dataset is particularly noisy, \nthe Random Forest model would likely be preferable, \nsince the ensemble approach makes it more resistant to variance in the data. \nIf the data is fairly stable from batch to batch and not too noisy, \nor if higher accuracy had a disproportionate effect on our business goals, \nthen I would go with the Decision Tree Classifier because it scored higher.\n'

 ### Tuning Gradient Boosted Trees (AdaBoost)

 The last model we'll tune in this lab is an AdaBoost Classifier, although tuning this model will generally be similar to tuning other forms of Gradient Boosted Tree (GBT) models.